On today’s episode, I’m tackling H is for Halibut and Habitat.

 So, what can I tell you about marine habitats that you can’t Google or already know?

-The ocean’s habitats and its creatures are affected by temperature, acidity, carbon, weather, waves and pollution.
+The ocean’s habitats and creatures are affected by temperature, acidity, carbon, weather, waves, and pollution.

-Which is why it’s important to be mindful about everyday living.
-What we do on land affects the oceans.
-So make your actions count and help protect our rivers, lakes and ocean habitats.
+That’s why it’s important to be mindful of everyday living.
+What we do on land affects the oceans, so make your actions count and help protect our rivers, lakes, and ocean habitats.

 Top 5 Ways to Help Protect Habitats and the creatures who rely on them.
 (Including humans!)

-1. Eat sustainable seafood!
-Um, no brainer there, right?
+- Eat sustainable seafood!
+Um, no-brainer there, right?

-3. And speaking of plastic, please, please, please bring your own bags to the market already.
+- And speaking of plastic, please, please, please bring your bags to the market.

-4. Volunteer at a beach cleanup or waterway cleanup in your area.
-Lakes and rivers need love too!
+- Volunteer at a beach cleanup or waterway cleanup in your area.
+Lakes and rivers need love, too!

 So that’s a wrap.
 Thanks for listening to Green Fish Blue Oceans.
-Don’t forget you can subscribe to GFBO on iTunes and Google Play.
+Remember to subscribe to GFBO on iTunes and Google Play.

-Lastly, if you know someone who would like to sponsor this podcast or someone who would enjoy this podcast, please share.
+Lastly, if you know someone who would like to sponsor this podcast or who would enjoy it, please share.

-And if you’re new to Green Fish Blue Oceans, let’s connect.
-Find me online at www.maureencberry.com or just shoot me a message.
+If you’re new to Green Fish Blue Oceans, let’s connect.
+You can find me online at maureencberry.com or shoot me a message.

 Thanks again.
 And have a great two weeks,